-When you receive your visa you should check it carefully to make sure:
+When you receive your vignette and letter, check them carefully to make sure:

 - your name and date of birth are correct;

-- it says that you are a Tier 4 student;
+- it states you are a Tier 4 student;

-- it includes Cardiff University's sponsor licence number: NB0C74WCX;
+- Cardiff University's sponsor licence number is included: NB0C74WCX;

-- it starts on or before the date that you want to travel to the UK;
+- the vignette starts on or before the date you want to travel to the UK;

-- it does not end sooner than you expect.
-When considering your application for entry clearance (a visa) the British Embassy, High Commission or Consulate in your country should comply with the UKBA guidance on visa lengths, which you can access on our correct lengths of visa page.
+- the visa will not end sooner than you expect.
+When considering your application for entry clearance (a visa) the British Embassy, High Commission or Consulate in your country should comply with the Home Office guidance on visa lengths.
+You can access this on our 'correct lengths of visa' page.

-If there is anything wrong with your visa, ask to have it changed immediately, before you travel.
+If there is anything wrong with your visa, ask to have it changed immediately.
+Do this before you travel.
 It is more difficult to make changes after you travel.

 Whilst every effort has been made to ensure the accuracy of the information herein, Cardiff University can accept no responsibility for errors or omissions.